devyn/bbbattle/README.md

     Total: 4 bytes.

 Parse a cell set.
 This is the team generation's alive cells.

-Next:
+If the next byte is a 't', parse the next team generation; if it is a 'g', parse a new generation.
+Assume that the dying cells for this team generation are the alive cells from the last team generation.
+If there is no previous team generation, assume the empty set.

+Otherwise, if the byte after the cell set is a 'd', continue:

     offset length type      description
     -------------------------------------------------------